The threshold for the full perfect matching color profile in a random coloring of random graphs: Introduction

-Without loss of generality, we can always assume that $\am = \a_1$.
 Let us first determine the lower bound on the threshold.
-To do so note that it is enough to show that the same threshold holds even for the event $(n ,0 , \ldots, 0) \in \mcp(G)$.
-To see this, remember that the bipartite graph induced by the color $c_1$ is distributed as $G_{n,n,\a_1p}$.
-The claim now follows from the known thresholds of a random bipartite graph to have a perfect matching, see e.g., Theorem 6.1 of \cite{FK0}.
-The general strategy to prove the upper bound on the threshold in Theorem \ref{th2} is the following: suppose there is a perfect matching $M$ using $m_i$ edges with color $c_i$.
-We can assume without loss of generality that $m_1 \ge \frac{n}{q}$, then w.h.p. we can find a perfect matching $M'$ consisting of one less edge of color $c_1$ and one more edge of color $c_2$.
+Assume that $\am = \a_i$.
+To prove the lower bound, note that it is enough to show that the same threshold holds even for the event that $G$ contains a perfect matching in color $c_i$.
+To see this, remember that the bipartite graph induced by the color $c_i$ is distributed as $G_{n,n,\a_ip}$.
+The claim now follows from the known thresholds of the random bipartite graph to have a perfect matching, see e.g., Theorem 6.1 of \cite{FK0}.
+The general strategy to prove the upper bound on the threshold in Theorem \ref{th2} is to do the following modification iteratively.
+For each $i \neq j$, if $G$ contains a perfect matching $M$ using $m_i \ge \frac{n}{q}$ edges with color $c_i$, then we can find a perfect matching $M'$ consisting of one fewer edge of color $c_i$ and one more edge of color $c_j$.
+Frieze \cite{F} also suggested studying the same problem for the random graph $G_{n,p}$.
+A simple extension of our techniques establishes the threshold for $G_{n,p}$ as well.